 - Red Onion: If red onion isn't your favorite, try green or just leave them out.

 - Bacon: Fresh cooked bacon gives the salad the best flavor but replace with bacon bits for a time saving trick!
-You could also use turkey bacon for a healthier alternative.
+Save time by making air fryer bacon or you could also use turkey bacon for a healthier alternative.